ggerhardt/OpenAPI-SQM/README.md

 docker compose up
 ```

-The `OpenAPI SQM` service will be running at [http://localhost:6868](http://localhost:6868), and the API documentation will be at [http://localhost:6868/docs/documentation.html](http://localhost:6868/docs/documentation.html).
+The `OpenAPI SQM` service will be running at [http://localhost:6868](http://localhost:6868), and the actionable API documentation will be at [http://localhost:6868/docs/documentation.html](http://localhost:6868/docs/documentation.html).

 ## Examples